 Vegans are usually not a fan of this information.
 For those who are unaware of what a vegan is; a vegan is someone who does not eat or use animal products in any way shape or form.
 Most vegans use the protein element for their debates against consuming meat.
-There is just one problem with that though; this debate is not really about protein, it is about vitamins and hormones.
+There is just one problem with that, though; this debate is not really about protein; it is about vitamins and hormones.

-Basically, when you consume something simple that the body (and more specifically the bacteria) needs, lots of gas can be produced because all the bacteria are going after it and multiplying (pardon my simplification of the process).
+Basically, when you consume something simple that the body (and more specifically, the bacteria) needs, lots of gas can be produced because all the bacteria are going after it and multiplying (pardon my simplification of the process).
 This can happen a lot with lactic acid bacteria.
 Let me clarify.

-You might have heard by now that fermented foods are great for digestive health.
+You might have heard that fermented foods are great for digestive health.
 Well, lactic acid bacteria are used in the fermentation process of such foods.
 An example of this might be kefir or sauerkraut.
 This is why these types of food are considered to be good for people.
 This is also the type of bacteria used for making some probiotics.
 The point is that these types of bacteria are crucial for the human body.
-They improve digestion, stop us from having diarrhea, boost immune function, reduce allergens, aid in cholesterol regulation, reduce the occurrence of colon cancer, reduce the occurrence of urogenital infections, reduce the occurrence of ulcers, etc. etc. They can even reduce the occurrence of food poisoning.
+They improve digestion, stop us from having diarrhea, boost immune function, reduce allergens, aid in cholesterol regulation, reduce the occurrence of colon cancer, reduce the occurrence of urogenital infections, reduce the occurrence of ulcers, etc., etc. They can even reduce the occurrence of food poisoning.

-While we are on the topic; have you ever given any thought to the animals that consume plants, grass, grains, and so on?
+While we are on the topic, have you ever thought about the animals that consume plants, grass, grains, and so on?
 Think about cattle, pronghorns, giraffes, okapis, deer, chevrotains, antelopes, sheep, and goats.
 Most of these animals have four-chambered stomachs and sometimes regurgitate their foods and eat them again (Holladay, 2002).
 A horse is an herbivore and can really only process one type of plant material efficiently.
 Humans are similar in the idea that the wrong kind of foods can cause digestive upsets that can lead to illness or fatality (Blocksdorf, 2016).
 The point is that we are simply not built like many other animals.
 And perhaps that is our clue because those who eat like those types of animals are generally not what I would consider healthy.
 Is this a coincidence?